Blériot-SPAD S.91: Design and development

-The S.91 was a single-seat single-bay biplane developed towards the end of the 1920s by Blériot in order to meet the requirements of a French government program for a light fighter plane type designated as "Jockey".
+The S.91 was a single-seat single-bay biplane developed towards the end of the 1920s by Blériot in order to meet the requirements of a French government program that sought a light fighter aircraft, which was referred to as "Jockey".
+The French aircraft manufacturer Blériot was one of several domestic companies to develop a response to this requirement, opting to design a clean-sheet pursuit aircraft that was intended to be both relatively quick and manoeuvrable for the era.